Skip to main content

 Spanish data protection laws are very restrictive.
 If your child is 18 or older, SLU-Madrid cannot provide any information to anybody without their prior written consent.

-What is the best way for me to keep in contact with my student?
+What is the best way to keep in contact with my student?

 If my student is not adapting well, doing well in class, happy in their housing assignment, etc., what can they do?

-At the first sign of trouble or discomfort, students should visit our student affairs staff for assistance.
+Students should visit our Student Life staff for assistance at the first sign of trouble or discomfort.
 If we cannot directly address the problem, we will refer the student to a faculty or staff member who can.

-If students are out sick, they are required to notify their professors as soon as they can.
+If students are out sick, they must notify their professors as soon as possible.
 Traveling to other European cities every weekend may have detrimental effects academically and personally.
-Traveling is a good idea and very worthwhile, but balance and moderation are key to a successful and stress-free time abroad.
+Traveling is a good idea and worthwhile, but balance and moderation are key to a successful and stress-free time abroad.

 Please see SLU-Madrid's academic calendar for information on holidays and exam dates.
 Final exam dates cannot be modified, so make travel plans accordingly.